Finnmark: Geography

-Finnmark is the northernmost and easternmost county in Norway (Svalbard is not considered a county).
-By area, Finnmark is Norway's largest county, even larger than the neighboring country of Denmark.
-However, with a population of about 75,000, it is also the least populated of all Norwegian counties.
+Finnmark is Norway's northernmost and easternmost county (Svalbard is not considered a county).
+By area, Finnmark is Norway's second-largest county, even larger than the neighboring country of Denmark.
+With a population of about 75,000, it is also the least populous Norwegian county.
 Finnmark has a total coastline of 6844 km, including 3155 km of coastline on the islands.
-Nearly 12,300 people or 16.6 percent of the county's population in 2000 was living in the 100-meter belt along the coastline.
+As of 2000, nearly 12,300 people, 16.6% of the county's population, lived in the 100-meter belt along the coastline.

-Knivskjellodden in Nordkapp Municipality (on the island of Magerøya) sometimes considered the northernmost point of Europe (on an island); Kinnarodden on Nordkinn Peninsula in Lebesby Municipality is the northernmost point on the European mainland.
-Honningsvåg in Finnmark claims to be the northernmost city of the world, and Vardø is the easternmost town in Norway and is farther east than Istanbul.
+Knivskjellodden in Nordkapp Municipality (on the island of Magerøya) is sometimes considered Europe's northernmost point (on an island); Kinnarodden on Nordkinn Peninsula in Lebesby Municipality is the northernmost point on the European mainland.
+Honningsvåg in Finnmark claims to be world's northernmost city, and Vardø is the easternmost town in Norway and farther east than Istanbul.

-The coast is indented by large fjords, many of which (in a strict sense) are false fjords, as they are not carved out by glaciers.
-Some of Norway's largest sea bird colonies can be seen on the northern coast, the largest are Hjelmsøystauran on the island of Hjelmsøya in Måsøy Municipality and Gjesværstappan in Nordkapp Municipality.
-The highest point is located on the top of the glacier Øksfjordjøkelen, which has an area of 45 km2, and it is located in Loppa Municipality.
-Both Øksfjordjøkelen and Seiland Glacier are located in the western part of Finnmark.
+The coast is indented by large fjords, some of which (in a strict sense) are false fjords, as they are not carved out by glaciers.
+Some of Norway's largest sea bird colonies are on the northern coast; the largest are Hjelmsøystauran on the island of Hjelmsøya in Måsøy Municipality and Gjesværstappan in Nordkapp Municipality.
+The highest point is atop the glacier Øksfjordjøkelen, which has an area of 45 km2, and is in Loppa Municipality.
+Both Øksfjordjøkelen and Seiland Glacier are in western Finnmark.

 The Øksfjord plateau glacier calved directly into the sea (Jøkelfjorden) until 1900, the last glacier in mainland Norway to do so.
-The central and eastern part of Finnmark is generally less mountainous, and has no glaciers.
+Finnmark's central and eastern parts are generally less mountainous, and have no glaciers.
 The land east of Nordkapp is mostly below 300 m.

-The nature varies from barren coastal areas facing the Barents Sea, to more sheltered fjord areas and river valleys with gullies and tree vegetation.
-About half of the county is above the tree line, and large parts of the other half is covered with small Downy birch.
+The nature varies from barren coastal areas facing the Barents Sea to more sheltered fjord areas and river valleys with gullies and tree vegetation.
+About half the county is above the tree line, and large parts of the other half is covered with small Downy birch.